mattroberts297/mattroberts.eu/_posts/2017-04-16-automatic-type-class-derivation-with-shapeless-part-one.md

 )
 ```

-And here's the first attempt at a parser:
+And here's the first attempt at a parser (I explain how it works below):

 ```scala
 trait Parser[A] {